No Mud, No Lotus

 Our time and attention is often the most precious thing we can give.
 We can be a good example and force for positive change by creating our own safe harbor and working out from there to show there is another way.
 When people come together in mindfulness the collective positive action can be very powerful.
 We can practice right action in everything we do such as shopping, consuming, entertainment and so on.

 Mara is the personification of distraction, attachment, and despair.
 When she tried to tempt Buddha he told her "I see this earth is a lovely and beautiful place.
-The wonders make me so happy I don't need to have possessions or wealth".
+The wonders make me so happy I don't need possessions or wealth".
 He and his followers then walked the earth practicing compassion and mindfulness to help people suffer less.
 We all can do the same to increase connection and happiness and lessen suffering.